mrismanaziz/Reforestation/README.md

-## I was fired from the keyboard factory yesterday.
-I wasn't putting in enough shifts.
+## I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.